 Coping With The Fear Of Blood

-Hemophobia, or a phobia of blood, can be a problematic fear to have.
-You can see blood anywhere.
-For example, you're on the bus, and you notice a child with a bloody nose.
-A co-worker accidentally gets cuts while moving a file cabinet or working with heavy machinery.
-If you have children, they can skin their knees on the football field or the sidewalk.
+There is the possibility of seeing blood every day.
+Maybe you get on the bus and notice someone with a bloody nose or see a co-worker get a cut while moving a file cabinet or working with heavy machinery.
+If you have children of your own, they may skin their knees on the football field or the sidewalk.

 Causes Of Hemophobia